Delave-las-Kure/wireguard/README.md

 In manual migration mode you must:
 1. Copy `config` and `wgrest` folders from the old server to the new one.
 2. Run docker containers.

+### Automatic migration
+1. Deploy a new clean wiergard server to which you will migrate peers.
+2. Forward the domain of the old server to the new one.
+Since domain forwarding does not happen immediately you can set the new server's `apiUrl` value as ip: `http://<IP>/v1`.
+3. Send a request to the router `/migration` (see open api of the VPN BFF / vpn orchestrator) with the following parameters:
+    ```
+    # **Id of the new and old server may be the same
+    {
+      "fromServerId": 1,          # Old server id
+      "toServerId": 2,            # New server id
+      "replacePrivateKey": true   # Overwrite the private key of the new server with the old one
+    }
+    ```
+`Note`:
+1.  that the new server must be clean with no peers.
+2. Also, the new server will not work until the domain has been forwarded to the new server.
+3. The domains of the old and new server must match.
+Otherwise already created peers on the old server will not work.
+4. The private keys of the old and new server must be the same.
+Otherwise the public keys of the old server's peers will not be valid.
+I.e. the peers will not work.

 ## Tips: